sunel/laravel-layout/README.md

 ```php
 $ php artisan vendor:publish --provider="Layout\Provider\LayoutServiceProvider" --tag=layout
 ```
+This will move the sample layout xml files into "resources/layout/layout" folder.

-This is export basic css for a page layout
+This command will export basic css for a page layout

 ```php
 $ php artisan vendor:publish --provider="Layout\Provider\LayoutServiceProvider" --tag=public
 ```
-This will move the sample layout xml files into "resources/layout/vendor/layout/layout" folder.

-This package already provides a default structure for a every page which will in the **default.xml** [here][1].
+This package already provides the default structure for a every page which will in the **default.xml** [here][1].

-> **Note:**  For the example we are going to use a page which has layout with 3 columns [here][2]
+> **Note:**  For this example we are going to use a page which has layout with 3 columns [here][2]

 The root element of any layout XML file is ```<layout>```.

-Layout Handles
+####Layout Handles

-: In these XML files, you will see a number of snippets of XML enclosed in layout handle parent nodes, which are used to determine the type of page being displayed.
+In these XML files, you will see a number of snippets of XML enclosed in layout handle parent nodes, which are used to determine the type of page being displayed.

 The ```<default>``` handle is the one that loads most of the pages and forms the base or to say skeleton of every page.
 So most of the case we use the one given in the page without modifying it.